radish-es/academic-web/content/courses/Property/readings/week3.md

 III.
 Discussion

 *A. Breach of Fiduciary Duty and Lack of Informed Consent*

+[*The Court first discusses Moore's claim that Dr. Golde breached his fiduciary duty to Moore because the doctor failed to disclose his economic interests in obtaining the cells.
+So, although Golde obtained Moore's consent to conduct the medical procedures he underwent, he failed to obtain Moore's informed consent*.

+*You should note this first cause of action, but you do not need to read this portion of the judgement on fiduciary duty — we will focus on Moore's second claim in conversion — but it is excerpted below FYI.*]

+{{< spoiler text="Moore's Claim to Breach of Fiduciary Duty" >}}

 [14] Moore repeatedly alleges that Golde failed to disclose the extent of his research and economic interests in Moore’s cells[^fn9] before obtaining consent to the medical procedures by which the cells were extracted.
 These allegations, in our view, state a cause of action against Golde for invading a legally protected interest of his patient.
 This cause of action can properly be characterized either as the breach of a fiduciary duty to disclose facts material to the patient’s consent or, alternatively, as the performance of medical procedures without first having obtained the patient’s informed consent.